SyncBackPro/SE cannot see networked drives but SyncBackFree can.

 or it could look like this (if you browse the Network to locate your shared folder):

 In the first example, the share-name is shown first, followed by the machine-name, then the drive letter.
 The first two parts, when reversed & formatted appropriately equate to the UNC path:

 which is what you should enter in SyncBack's Source or Destination box (plus any optional subfolder path within the share, if used).

-SyncBackPro/SE runs with elevated privileges (by default) in Vista-and-later because it requires the use of certain Windows functions (e.g. open/locked file copying) that are only available (in those versions of Windows) when using elevated privileges.
+SyncBackPro/SE runs with elevated privileges (by default) because it requires the use of certain Windows functions (e.g. open/locked file copying) that are only available (in those versions of Windows) when using elevated privileges.
 You can configure SyncBackPro/SE to run without elevated privileges:

 Other ways to locate your UNC Path

 You can likely also browse (click 'folder ' button on left of Source or Destination box) directly to the UNC path if you navigate via the Network section displayed in the browse dialog.
 Simply navigate ('drill into') to the machine-name, then select the share-name, and if required, any subfolder path within the latter.

 Note that you cannot simply enter the machine-name and have it 'back up all shares' (Windows does not permit that: network connections must be to a specific/individual share).
 If you browse the Network section and try to select just the machine name, SyncBack will warn you that is not allowed.